sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A bundle of expected or desired configurations and states (typically a composition of endpoint attribute value pairs) that can be associated with a target endpoint.
 The corresponding task by which the association with a target endpoint takes places is the endpoint classification.
 The task by which an endpoint profile is created is the endpoint characterization.
 A type or class of target endpoints is defined within a target endpoint profile, e.g. printer, smartphone, or an office PC.

-(SACM) Task:
+SACM Task:

-: [TBD conflicts in definitions of specific tasks] A SACM task is conducted by one or more SACM functions that reside on a SACM component (e.g. a collection task or endpoint characterization).
-A SACM task can be triggered by other operations or functions (e.g. a query from another SACM component or an unsolicited push due to a subscription on the data plane).
+: A SACM task is conducted by one or more SACM functions that reside on a SACM component (e.g. a collection task or endpoint characterization).
+A SACM task can be triggered by other operations or functions (e.g. a query from another SACM component or an unsolicited push on the data plane due to an ongoing subscription).
 A task is part of a SACM process chain.
 A task starts at a given point in time and ends in a deterministic state.
-With the exception of a collection task, a SACM task consumes SACM content.
+With the exception of a collection task, a SACM task consumes SACM statements provided by other SACM components.
 The output of a task is a result that can be provided (e.g. published) on the data plane.
-There are six fundamental tasks defined in SACM:
+There following tasks are defined by SACM:

-: Asset Classification: Map the assets on the target endpoints to asset classes.
-This enables identification of the attributes needed to exchange information pertaining to the target endpoint. [the label now conflicts with Endpoint Classification]

-: Attribute Definition: Define the attributes desired to be collected from each target endpoint.
-This is what we want to know about a target endpoint.
-For instance, organizations will want to know what software is installed and its many critical security attributes such as patch level.

-: Policy Definition: This is where an organization can express its policy for acceptable or problematic values of an endpoint attribute.
-The expected values of an endpoint attribute are determined for later comparison against the actual endpoint attribute values during the evaluation process.
-Expected values may include both those values which are good as well as those values which represent problems, such as vulnerabilities.
-The organization can also specify the endpoint attributes that are to be present for a given target endpoint.

-: Information Collection: Collect information (attribute values) from the target endpoint to populate the endpoint data.

-: Endpoint Assessment: Evaluate the actual values of the endpoint attributes against those expressed in the policy.
-(An evaluation result may become additional endpoint data).

-: Result Reporting: Report the results of the evaluation for use by other components.
-Examples of use of a report would be additional evaluation, network enforcement, vulnerability detection, and license management.
+: Target Endpoint Discovery
+: Target Endpoint Characterization
+: Target Endpoint Classification
+: Collection
+: Evaluation [TBD]
+: Information Sharing [TBD]
+: SACM Component Discovery
+: SACM Component Authentication [TBD]
+: SACM Component Authorization [TBD]
+: SACM Component Registration [TBD]

 Timestamps :